 The Dacian wars were celebrated in Colonna Traiana.
 The reliefs, apart from their artistic value, are an interesting example of war propaganda.
 Here below a short comment on some episodes described in the reliefs.

-In addition to Romans and Dacians the reliefs show some other troops: on the Roman side the relief above (left) shows the chivalry of the Moors: the viewers were able to identify them by their frizzly (almost "rasta") hair and by the fact that they rode without saddle.
+In addition to Romans and Dacians the reliefs show some other troops: on the Roman side the relief above (left) shows the chivalry of the Moors (see pages on Roman Morocco, Algeria and Tunisia): the viewers were able to identify them by their frizzly (almost "rasta", see also a sarcophagus at Lyon) hair and by the fact that they rode without saddle.
 In other episodes the Romans are helped by German warriors (almost naked and with moustaches) and by archers wearing an elaborate Oriental costume.
 The fact that we see on the Roman side representatives of their fiercest enemies may mean that Rome was at peace at that time, that the borders of the empire were secure and that the Dacian war had the support of the whole world.
 On the Dacian side the reliefs show the Sarmatian chivalry: both the warrior and the horse wear a reptile-like scale armour.
 It is interesting to note that immediately above the relief showing the arrival of the Sarmatians, we see the body of a dead Sarmatian chevalier.
 In this way the viewer immediately sees the end of the enemies of Rome.
 This "trick" is used also in other episodes showing the Dacians on the attack and, immediately above this scene, their dead bodies or their rout.
-The Sarmatians lived in the vast plains of southern Russia and Poland.
+The Sarmatians lived in the vast plains of Ukraine.

-In 9 AD Arminius, a German officer in the Roman army, convinced General Publius Quintus Varus to make a punitive expedition against the German tribes
+In 9 AD Arminius, a German officer in the Roman army, convinced General Publius Quinctilius Varus to make a punitive expedition against the tribes

 following the advice of Arminius they entered the deep Teutoburg forest (near today's Detholm).
 At this point Arminius abandoned the